Mrekyle/ci-project-1/README.md

 ![Websites background image](/assets/readme-img/hero-img-md.jpg)
 - A background image that is appropriate to the web page's initial intention and gives an immediate visual que to what the intention of the website is for.
+- This image was chosen to give a first impresson that stands out and would stick in the users mind

 ### Recent Reviews

 ![Recent reviews container](/assets/readme-img/review-section.jpg)

 - The recent reviews container includes an image and a breif review of the intended real world customer.
-Showcasing the drivings schools sucess.
+Showcasing the drivings schools success.
+- This was added to showcase what other students think of the driving school.
+To intice new students to join

 ### Footer